Tembrel/puzzle/README.md

 # Puzzle solving

-This repository contains a Java framework for solving puzzles.
+This repository contains a Java framework for solving puzzles, but the main reason it exists is to serve as a repository template.

 ## API usage